awslabs/aws-config-rules/RULES.md

 Trigger Type: ```Change Triggered```
 Scope of Changes: ```IAM:User```

-### 26. Ensure that no buckets are globally accessible.
-Description: Checks that all buckets restrict access from the global groups.

-	python/s3-exposed-bucket.py

-Trigger Type: ```Change Triggered```
-Scope of Changes: ```S3:Bucket```

-### 27. Ensure that no users have multiple factor authentication disabled.
+### 26. Ensure that no users have multiple factor authentication disabled.
 Description: Checks that all users have enabled multiple factor authentication.

 	python/iam-mfa.py